Zilliqa/ZIP/zips/zip-19.md

 To resolves the `disambiguation bug`, the custom ADT `SsnRewardShare` in `AssignStakeReward` transition parameter will be modify to `List (Pair ByStr20 Uint128))` in both `proxy` and `ssnlist` contracts.

+## Migration of contract state

+# Change to staking parameter

+In Zilliqa v8.0.0, the block time has been reduced due to improvement in the core protocol.
+The block reward in v8.0.0 is adjusted to bring it back to parity.
+As a result of this change, the following parameters will be adjust to bring it back to parity

+...parameters changes here...

+Please note that the above parameters depends heavily on Zilliqa v8.0.0, which will require more observation in mainnet context.
+These above parameters are considered interim.
+If the parameters are off from intial estimate, an follow-up ZIP will be propose to bring it back to parity.

 # Contract Specification and Implementation